Wingers play a special role in many positions in football. Players who play in this position typically have great pace and superb dribbling ability.

 3. Heung-Min Son

-South Korean international Heung-Min Son dropped his second poorest performance as a Tottenham player last season with a “paltry” 16 goals contribution with ten goals and six assists in 36 Premier League games last season.
+South Korean international Heung-Min Son dropped his usual stunning performance as a Tottenham player last season with an impressive 17 goals and 10 assists in 35 Premier League games last season.

-With the exit of his partner-in-crime Harry Kane, he has taken up the responsibility head-on, scoring three times in four games already as the captain of Tottenham Hotspur.
+With the exit of his partner-in-crime Harry Kane, he has taken up the responsibility head-on, scoring key goals and creating chances already as the captain of Tottenham Hotspur.

 Irrespective of his statistics from last season, the South Korean still remains one of the best left-wingers in football; his speed, two-footedness, his finishing abilities, and his ability to pick up his teammates in a goal-scoring position are top-notch.